Momcozy M6 Vs M5

 Editor’s note: Pumping Milk is reader-supported, meaning, at no cost to you, I may earn a commission if you buy after clicking an affiliate link.
 Learn More.

-At a surface level, the Momcozy M5 and Momcozy M6 pumps are quite similar both in design and settings.
+At a surface level, the Momcozy M5 and Momcozy M6 appear similar in design and core settings.

 However, dive a little deeper, and you’ll soon notice some key differences that set these two pumps apart.